 - London Transport Museum: 15% discount on food and drink from the museum cafeteria.

-- London Bridge Experience: 2 for 1 tickets available when visitor oyster card presented at the ticket office.
+- London Bridge Experience: 2-for-1 tickets are available when visitor oyster cards are presented at the ticket office.

 - Foyles Bookstores: 15% discount.

-- Beatles Store: Free souvenir bag from the Beatles store when you make a purchase of over £5.
+- Beatles Store: Free souvenir bag from the Beatles store when you spend over £5.

 - M&M’s store: 15% discount on all products in the store.

-Some of these offers are subject to change.
+Some of these offers are subject to change – please check with TFL!

 How does the oyster card work?